Go to Determine the formula of a hydrate: Ten Examples

 Problem #22: A sample of 0.416 g of CoCl2 ⋅ yH2O was dissolved in water, and an excess of sodium hydroxide (NaOH) was added.
 The cobalt hydroxide salt was filtered and heated in a flame, forming cobalt(III) oxide (Co2O3).
 The mass of cobalt(III) oxide formed was 0.145 g.
 What is the value of y?

-The Yahoo Answers problem: A crystalline hydrated zinc sulfate salt has the chemical formula ZnSO4 · xH2O, where x is the number of water molecules attached.
+Problem #23: A crystalline hydrated zinc sulfate salt has the chemical formula ZnSO4 · xH2O, where x is the number of water molecules attached.
 8.2 grams of this salt was heated to evaporate the water until 4.6 grams remained. (a) Work out the mass of water evaporated. (b) Work out the value of x in the formula ZnSO4 · xH2O.